matteocrippa/awesome-swift/README.md

 ### Testing
 *A collection of testing frameworks.*

+* [Buildasaur](https://github.com/czechboy0/Buildasaur) - Automatic testing of your Pull Requests on GitHub and BitBucket using Xcode Server.
 * [CatchingFire](https://github.com/mrackwitz/CatchingFire) - Test Library for Swift's Error Handling.
 * [DVR](https://github.com/venmo/DVR) - A simple network testing framework for Swift.
 * [Erik](https://github.com/phimage/Erik) - An headless browser to access and manipulate webpages using javascript allowing to run functional tests.